Charme-Lee/Module_7R_CHALIS24038_PTO2409_GroupA_Charme-Lishivha_SDF07_R/README.md

 I added only three pieces of course work because I am confident of my work and progess on these areas.
 When the projects are hovered the colors appears different due to my prefered changed.
 Additionally, I created my own logo just to give a personal touch.

 Overall, this project was both fun and straightforward, allowing me to enhance my skills while adding my personal touch.
-I also do note that there were no additional materials required for this exercise.
+I also do note that there were no additional materials required for this exercise and that the webpage is responsive.

 Once you've completed and tested your app: